-Many of the world’s largest buyers and their suppliers use the Tradeshift platform to exchange digitized purchasing and invoicing information.
-The data these transactions yield provides us with a unique perspective on trading activity.
+Many of the world’s largest buyers and suppliers use Tradeshift’s trade technology network to exchange digitized purchasing and invoicing information.
+The data these transactions yield provides a unique awareness of trading activity between businesses.

-Tradeshift’s Index of Global Trade Health analyzes anonymized data flowing across our platform to reveal a view of how external events are impacting business-to-business commerce around the world.
+Tradeshift’s Index of Global Trade Health analyzes anonymized data flowing across our platform to reveal a timely perspective of how external events impact business-to-business commerce worldwide.

 New normal?
 Supply chains adapted, but companies have yet to decide whether the economics of resiliency stack up.